Sinclert/Distributions/README.md

 1. Lib: containing two libraries needed for the creation of the software:

-  1.1 JSON-simple-1.1.1, which allowed me to work with JSON files.'\n' 1.2 JUNIT-4.7, which allowed me to test my classification algorithms in a correct way.
+  1.1 JSON-simple-1.1.1, which allowed me to work with JSON files.<br>
+  1.2 JUNIT-4.7, which allowed me to test my classification algorithms in a correct way.

 2. src: containing the main files of the project:

   2.1 Calculations, where all files containning the calculations are stored.
-The main file is "calculateDisribution" because is the one which classifies the data vector performing the calculations specified in the other files.'\n'
+The main file is "calculateDisribution" because is the one which classifies the data vector performing the calculations specified in the other files.<br>
   2.2 Tests, where all the test files are stored.
 The applied testing procedure was unit testing, which means a test file per each common file.

 ### Input / Output: